fredmcleod/mobile_sandbox/README.md

 # mobile_sandbox
-Test mobile application for trying new things.
+Sandbox mobile application for trying new things.